 As a kid, my family and I went on numerous camping trips.
 In hindsight, it was a great source of free family fun (since we camped at a relatives wooded property up north).
 But the first time I went camping as an adult I learned a hard lesson: camping as an adult is a lot more work than camping as a kid!

-Andrew, Nora and I went camping in June with our church.
+Mr. Marvelous, Girl Marvelous, and I went camping last month with our church.
 It was a really great campground, right on the lake.
 Plus, my parents were there which meant we could mooch off their lot and not have to pay full-price for an overnight stay.
-Bonus!
+This is a frugal, money-saving bonus!

 Except it rained the entire time!
 Camping in the rain isn’t so bad in a camper – but we are TENT CAMPERS!
 And it was pretty miserable.
 And cold.
 And wet.

-But, alas, I’ve talked hubs into going camping again, just a month and a half after our first rainy camping experience.
+But, alas, I’ve talked Mr. Marvelous into going camping again, just a month and a half after our most recent rainy camping experience.

 You see, my family has been camping together the first full week in August at the same campground for generations.
 My grandmother camped here as a child!
 Growing up, my cousins and I always looked forward with great anticipation to the week spent camping.
 We could relax, play, do girlie things, swim all day if we wanted to, and just have fun!